ArqiesAr/CamControl/README.md

 Basic steps, recommended to use .venv since this uses a modified version of OpenCV
 1️⃣ Clone this repository.
 2️⃣ Install requirements.txt
-3️⃣ In openCV module(whereever you installed it), replace their HandTrackingModule.py with the one provided by me.
+3️⃣ In openCV module(whereever you installed it), replace their HandTrackingModule.py with the one provided.
 4️⃣ Run using /path/to/python/ main.py